-While gambling may be legal on federally recognized tribal land within California, it isn’t legal to do just anywhere.
-In fact, there are a number of crimes related to gambling within the state, but because the ins and outs of California’s gaming laws can be confusing, it’s important that anyone accused of these charges should immediately contact a San Diego criminal lawyer.
+While gambling may be legal within casinos on federally recognized tribal land within California, it’s usually illegal in off of tribal properties.
+In fact, there are a number of crimes related to gambling within the state, but because the ins and outs of California’s gaming laws can be confusing, it’s important that anyone accused of these crimes contact a lawyer like attorney Peter M. Liss.

-This is the main law used to prosecute gambling violations in California is Penal Code section 300 (PC).
-This law covers everyone actively involved in the game, for example, a person hosting a card game, a person dealing at the card game and the people playing the game.
-Under the law, “banking” and “percentage” games are both illegal, meaning games where there is a “house” that earns money from the players.
-This means that poker games among friends are legal because one player takes the whole pot, while black jack is against the law as the house collects from the winners and pays out to the winners, earning a profit in the process.
+The is the main law used to prosecute gambling violations in California is Penal Code section 300 (PC).
+This law covers everyone actively involved in the game, for example, a person hosting a card game, a person dealing at the card game and the people who play the game.
+Under the law, “banking” and “percentage” games are both against the law, meaning games where there is a “house” that earns money from the players.
+In plain language, this means that poker games among friends are legal because one player takes the whole pot, while blackjack is against the law as the house collects from the players and pays out to the winners, earning a profit in the process.
 Other games you may see in casinos that are against the law to play outside of a casino located on tribal land in California include:

-Violations of the law can result in misdemeanor charges with sentences including probation, up to six months in jail and fines between $100 and $1000.
+Violations of 300 (PC) are a misdemeanor, meaning that illegal gambling in California can carry sentences of up to 6 months in jail, probation and fines between $100 and $1000.

 California’s Bookmaking Law

 While the gaming law outlaws all general aspects of gambling, bookmaking focuses on those hosing the games, often referred to as “being a bookie.”
 For example, a person taking bets, a person collecting money for bets, a person hosting an illegal game or a person who owns the property used for an illegal gambling operation and knowingly allows it to be used for such purposes.
 These activities are covered by California Penal Code section 337 (PC).

 Because bookmaking charges are reserved for those organizing the illegal activity, they are more serious than simple gaming charges.
-In fact, being a bookie is a crime considered a “wobbler,” meaning it can be charged as a misdemeanor or a felony.
+In fact, being a bookie is a crime considered a “wobbler,” meaning it can be charged as a misdemeanor or a felony in California.
 As a misdemeanor, this charge is punishable by up to one year in jail.
 As a felony, it can carry a prison sentence of up to three years.

 Many people try to defend themselves from bookmaking charges by arguing that they didn’t actually serve as a bookie -and in the process end up incriminating themselves by stating exactly what activities they did, such as offering credit to people placing bets.
 That is why anyone accused of bookmaking should contact a San Diego gambling defense lawyer as soon as possible without speaking to the police.

 Gambling Fraud Charges

-While gaming and bookmaking charges apply even to those hosting honest games, gambling fraud charges can be brought up against those hosting rigged games under California Penal Code section 332 (PC).
+While gaming and bookmaking charges apply even to those hosting honest games, gambling fraud charges can also be brought up against those hosting rigged games under California Penal Code section 332 (PC).
 In addition, these charges can actually brought up against fortune tellers in some cases.

-Naturally, the best defense against these charges is for your San Diego white collar crime attorney to help you prove you were not operating a rigged game, though this defense often involves stating that you were breaking the law by hosting some type of a game that was against the law.
+Naturally, the best defense against these charges is for your attorney to help you prove you were not operating a rigged game, though this defense often involves stating that you were breaking the law by hosting some type of a game that was against the law.
 The good news is that while games like three card monte are notorious for being fixed, other games are not and it can be difficult for the prosecution to show that someone illegally rigged a game of chance in many cases.

 Creative Commons Image by Matthew Powell